 - a) The procedures and Methodologies governing the Submission of inputs; - b) The identity of any other person who submitted or otherwise generated any of the data or information provided to the Administrator; - c) Names and roles of individuals responsible for Submission and Submission oversight; - d) Relevant communications between submitting parties; - e) Any interaction with the Administrator; - f) Any queries received regarding data or information provided to the Administrator; - g) Declaration of any conflicts of interests and aggregate exposures to Benchmark related instruments; - h) Exposures of individual traders/desks to Benchmark related instruments in order to facilitate audits and investigations; and i) Findings of external/internal audits, when available, related to Benchmark Submission remedial actions and progress in implementing them.
 19. Cooperation with Regulatory Authorities Relevant documents, Audit Trails and other documents subject to these Principles shall be made readily available by the relevant parties to the relevant Regulatory Authorities in carrying out their regulatory or supervisory duties and handed over promptly upon request.
 Compliant The objectives and functions of this Principle have been addressed in an alternative manner to the extent applicable.
-The Federal Reserve Bank of New York and the Board of Governors of the Federal Reserve System have processes in place for sharing information with other authorities, including regulations, memorandums of understanding and information sharing agreements.
+The Federal Reserve Bank of New York and the Federal Reserve Board of Governors have processes in place for sharing information with other authorities, including regulations, memorandums of understanding and information sharing agreements.
 A request for information related to the Benchmarks by any applicable Regulatory Authorities would be addressed through these existing processes.

-- Any use of expert judgment in the calculation of the Benchmarks; - Any use of non-standard procedures, including the use of contingency data; - The identities of staff responsible for the calculation of the Benchmarks; and - Any complaints and responses related to the validity and accuracy of the input data.
+- Any use of non-standard procedures, including the use of contingency data; - The identities of staff responsible for the calculation of the Benchmarks; and - Any complaints and responses related to the validity and accuracy of the input data.